chilcote/setup-resistant/README.md

 # setup-resistant

-Creates a package to suppress OS X Setup Assistant
+Use [The Luggage](https://github.com/unixorn/luggage) to create a package which, when included in an image build, will suppress Apple's setup assistant.